alfredamboka/alfredamboka/README.md

 <font size= "12"> **Hello, Welcome to My Github.** </font>

-A futuristic, determined, self motivated Geospatial engineering student and GIS specialist.
-Skillwise am handy equipped with surveying, remote sensing, GIS, photogrammetry, engineering design and programming knowledge and technologies.
-Working with team through collaboration is something I embrace and leadership is something am developing at my pace.
-I am currently looking where I can apply my skills and improve creating impact to the society positively.
+A futuristic, determined, self-motivated Geospatial engineering student and GIS specialist.
+Skillwise I am handily equipped with surveying, remote sensing, GIS, photogrammetry, engineering design, and programming knowledge and technologies.
+Working with a team through collaboration is something I embrace and leadership is something am developing at my pace.
+I am currently looking for where I can apply my skills and improve creating an impact on society positively.

 ------------------------------------------------------------------------------